u-blox/c030-dev/README.md

+# THIS REPO IS NO LONGER IN USE
+All libraries for the C030 platform are now available from https://developer.mbed.org/teams/ublox/code/.

 # C030 Development Area

 This repo contains the early development code and associated tests for the C030 board.
 This code will later be split into individual libraries.